5 Ways How to Fill in Acrylic Nails at Home – With Video

 - Then apply the bead into the gaps on your nails and then sculpt it out.

-- Finally, you can apply nail polish onto your nails.
+- Finally, you can apply nail polish to your nails.

 Video of How to Do an Acrylic Fill In